gustavojordan/laravel-study/README.md

 Debian 10.4

-I've created simple crud for Contacts to study how to use MVC pattern, Migration and Route which has attributes:
+I've created simple crud for Contacts to study how to use MVC pattern, Migration and Route which has attributes: first_name, last_name, email, city, country, job_title.

-first_name',
-'last_name',
-'email',
-'city',
-'country',
-'job_title'

 This study is based on these articles